UsamaI000/tml2026-team_XLIII-assignment_2/README.md

 - If you change `--variant` or the features CSV, leaderboard results will differ.
 - Random seeds are not required for the scoring step (it is deterministic given the same features CSV).
 If you regenerate the features CSV from raw model runs, use seed `42` where applicable to match our preprocessing pipeline.

-If you want, I can also add a convenience Makefile or small wrapper script to run these steps automatically—should I add that?